Photo Credit: JeffKat

 When Danielle and Jason purchased this 2011 Forest River Wildwood travel trailer in 2021, they were immediately hooked on RVing.

-They decided to renovate the camper to make it their own, painting the cabinets and walls white throughout for a “light and airy” look.
+They renovated the camper to make it their own, painting the cabinets and walls white throughout for a “light and airy” look.

 Photo Credit: Instagram.com/inspiredcamper